Overview

 • It is the creator of a new civil society.

-During the 1980s and 90s, following the period of post-war growth, many Japanese people began to think about different kinds of “richness” beyond economic richness, and they sought a process by which to actively participate in the building of society.
-As an evolution of the citizen movement, which had previously focused on the expression of opinions, more practical civic activities became widespread, as people carried out their own projects and made their own proposals on topics such as welfare, the environment, and international relations.
+During the 1980s and 90s, following Japan’s period of post-war economic growth, many Japanese people began to contemplate different forms of “richness” beyond just financial prosperity.
+They sought ways to actively participate in building society.
+This led to an evolution of the citizen movement; while it previously focused on expressing opinions, it now embraced more practical civic activities.
+People began implementing their own projects and making their own proposals on diverse topics, including welfare, the environment, and international relations.

-In 1995, the Great Hanshin Earthquake occurred, and volunteer opportunities for citizens increased.
-This resulted in support for the NPO Law, and the temporary fluidity caused by the1993 change of government also had a political impact, leading to the enactment of the NPO Law in 1998.
+In 1995, the Great Hanshin Earthquake struck, leading to a significant increase in volunteer opportunities for citizens.
+This surge in civic engagement bolstered support for an NPO Law.
+The political fluidity caused by the 1993 change of government also had an impact, ultimately leading to the enactment of the NPO Law in 1998.

 *Yoshinori Yamaoka (writer and editor), “Lessons of the Foundation of NPOs” (1997, Gyosei)